kormang/kormang.github.io/_posts/2024-09-06-parameterizing-code-with-behavior.md

 }
 ```

- But this solves only part of the problem.
+But this only solves part of the problem.

- Usually people use dependency injection containers.
-For example, for backend TypeScript there is NestJS' implementation.
-For frontend there is Angular's DI.
-For Java, the most popular is Spring Framework and Google Guice.
-For Android we have Dagger and Yatagan.
-For C++ Boost.DI.
+Typically, people use dependency injection containers.
+For example, in backend TypeScript, there’s NestJS; for frontend, Angular provides its own DI system.
+In Java, the most popular frameworks are Spring and Google Guice.
+For Android, there’s Dagger and Yatagan.
+In C++, you might use Boost.DI.

- Most of these libraries or frameworks use reflection to understand what dependencies certain classes have and to build a dependency graph.
-This is not possible for languages that have no or limited support for reflection, like C++.
-Some analyze code at compile time and generate instantiation code, while others allow us to specify dependencies in separate configuration files.
-This is a complex topic, and we should use DI frameworks only when things get complicated, or if we're already familiar with some of them, or if our framework for whatever we're trying to build (backend, frontend, mobile app) has one built in.
-Just remember to avoid hardwiring dependencies.
-If you decide to write your own solution because things are not too complex, make sure that you avoid reinventing the wheel and use a well-known and tested solution when things do get complex (unless no well-known solution meets your demands, which is more probable in more complex languages like C++ than with TypeScript or Java).
+Most of these libraries or frameworks utilize reflection to determine the dependencies of certain classes and build a dependency graph.
+This approach isn’t feasible in languages that have no or limited support for reflection, like C++.
+Some frameworks analyze code at compile time and generate instantiation code, while others allow us to specify dependencies in separate configuration files.
+This is a complex topic, and we should use DI frameworks only when things get complicated, or if we're already familiar with a particular framework, or if our chosen framework (for backend, frontend, or mobile app development) has one built in.
+It’s crucial to avoid hardwiring dependencies.
+If you decide to write your own solution because the situation isn’t overly complex, ensure you don’t reinvent the wheel; rely on a well-known and tested solution when complexity increases—unless you have specific needs that no established solution can meet, which is more likely in more complex languages like C++ than in TypeScript or Java.

-Another way to deal with dependency injection is Factory pattern.
+Another approach to handling dependency injection is the Factory pattern.

 ```typescript
 class ServiceDFactory {